 The history of the decline and fall of the doorman empire

 While much of this portrait is tied with the specific identity of the Weimar Republic, and so many details in The Last Laugh enrich the setting, the scenario itself is a universal one.
 We’ve all met elder folks who just don’t understand fast-paced modern life, so different from what they grew up in.
-It’s the specter of an old generation clinging to glimmers of faded glory.
-Inevitably it comes crashing down; whether with introspective dignity or petty corncob humiliation, we can’t be sure until it’s too late.
+We see evidence everywhere of the specters of an old generation clinging to glimmers of faded glory, both in real headlines and on celluloid.
+Inevitably, it comes to an end; whether with a soft landing of introspective dignity or crashing down in petty corncob humiliation, we can’t be sure until it’s too late.
+Usually it’s a little bit of both.

 F. W. Murnau, one of the great silent era directors, captures Jannings’ character from both angles: we laugh at the doorman’s self-importance; and we weep when he loses what little he has and finds a hollow nothing in its place.
 Murnau pairs with revolutionary cinematographer Karl Freund and influential scenarist Carl Mayer in creating a film of tremendous emotional power and visual innovation to explore this character.
 The Last Laugh deeply immersed and touched me, and I wouldn’t hesitate in giving it the highest praise I can muster if not for a bizarre and flippant ending.